liftmybeard/feeling-responsive/pages/about.md

 # What is Lift My Beard?
 ------

 Lift My Beard is not just a YouTube channel or a Website: it is my very own project where I share content and information that I believe to be useful and educational for anyone who wants to learn more about weight and/or strength-oriented training.
+I hope you will find the motivation and inspiration to improve each and every day.

 - [Wufoo][1]